Skip to search results

 - Recreational: Affordable, stable, easy to use and simple to turn.
 Best for shorter outings.

-- Day touring: Sleeker and more efficient than recreational boats.
+- Day touring: Sleeker and more efficient.
 Easier to transport and handle than touring models but often pricier.

-- Touring kayaks: Ideal for long distances, track well, and handle wind and currents better than other models and ample storage—but at higher cost. \
+- Touring: Ideal for long distances, tracks and handles wind and currents well with more storage—but at higher cost.

-- Specialty kayaks: Include folding, inflatable, tandem and pedal-powered kayaks.
-Great if you’re tight on storage or interested in specific activities like fishing.
+- Specialty: Includes folding, inflatable, tandem and pedal-powered models.
+Great for limited storage or specific activities like fishing.

 Where do you want to paddle?

-Calm waters (like a local lake): Any sit-on-top or recreational sit-in kayak is a fun choice.
+- Calm waters (lakes): Any sit-on-top or recreational sit-in kayak is a fun choice.

-Flowing rivers (without technical rapids): Choose a short, stable recreational sit-in or sit-on-top kayak, or day-touring model.
+- Flowing rivers (no technical rapids): Choose a short, stable recreational or day-touring model.

-If dealing with wind, waves, currents and tides: Look for a sit-in touring kayak with a rudder, fixed tracking fin or dropdown fin.
+- If dealing with wind, waves, currents and tides: Look for a sit-in touring kayak with a rudder or fin.
 A sit-on-top is a good choice if you don’t mind getting wet.